-Barry Cytron is a rabbi and the director of the Jay Phillips Center for Jewish-Christian Leaning at the University of St. Thomas and St. Paul and St. John's University in Collegeville.
+Barry Cytron is a rabbi and the director of the Jay Phillips Center for Jewish-Christian Leaning at the University of St. Thomas in St. Paul and St. John’s University in Collegeville.

 So I said to myself, I ought to study these with my students.
-And that's what we did.
+That’s what we did.
 We did a little piece of Lamentations.
 And the opening line of Lamentations is how forlorn sits the city that was once so celebrated.
 Our wives have been turned into widows, our children into orphans.
-And what's amazing sometimes about scripture, which is poetry, is its ability to span the centuries and yet speak to us.
-Actually, one of my colleagues up at St. John's said to me, you know, it almost doesn't matter what you pick up, as long as it's poetry.
-It probably will help us get through this.
+What’s amazing sometimes about scripture, which is poetry, is its ability to span the centuries and yet speak to us.
+One of my colleagues up at St. John’s said to me, “You know, it almost doesn’t matter what you pick up, as long as it’s poetry.
+It probably will help us get through this.”
 And certainly Lamentations helped me — I hope helped the students.

-And then we spent a fair amount of time, I think, the majority of the class actually reading sections from the book of Job.
-Because even though that's a different setting of evil, it is about how one responds to the presence of evil in the world.
-And for the 5,000 individuals who — who are now memories and for all of their families and all of those connections, I think pieces of the book of Job — making us question, even question God, which is what the book of Job is most about.
-You know, I think — because of this expression, we always think of Job as Job the patient.
+And then we spent a fair amount of time — I think the majority of the class, actually — reading sections from the Book of Job.
+Even though that’s a different setting of evil, it is about how one responds to the presence of evil in the world.
+For the 5,000 individuals who are now memories, and for all of their families and all of those connections, I think pieces of the Book of Job — making us even question God, which is what the book of Job is most about.
+Because of this expression, we always think of Job as Job the patient.
 But this is no patient Job.
 The Job of 40 chapters in that book is railing against God and fate and the tragedy of his life.

-And the rabbi, the ancient rabbis say, there was no Job, this is every man and every woman.
-This is all of us as we look out at the world, so.
-As we explored some of the possible interpretations of those kind of the last piece of the book of Job, God speaking out of the whirlwind and trying to, in this fabulous poetic piece, trying to make some sense of how the world doesn't look like it makes sense, but maybe can help us have some hope for the future.
+And the ancient rabbis say, “There was no Job.
+This is every man and every woman.
+This is all of us as we look out at the world.”
+So as we explored some of the possible interpretations of those kind of the last piece of the Book of Job, God speaking out of the whirlwind and trying to, in this fabulous poetic piece — trying to make some sense of how the world doesn’t look like it makes sense, but maybe can help us have some hope for the future.

 MS. TIPPETT: From the 38th chapter of Job.

-MS. TIPPETT: As you were reading Job this week, you know, I wonder if you could tell me if there were particular passages that spoke to you or struck you?
+MS. TIPPETT: As you were reading Job this week, I wonder if you could tell me if there were particular passages that spoke to you or struck you?

-RABBI CYTRON: Along with Job's insistence on the need to confront the injustice which has happened to him — this is maybe chapter 29, the chapter in which he defends himself against all of these charges — his conviction that no matter what he has done wrong, he doesn't deserve what has happened to him.
+RABBI CYTRON: Along with Job’s insistence on the need to confront the injustice which has happened to him — this is maybe chapter 29, the chapter in which he defends himself against all of these charges — his conviction that no matter what he has done wrong, he doesn’t deserve what has happened to him.
 Which I think is probably a pretty important thing to keep thinking about, after some religious personalities in the last couple days have said that America deserves this happening to them for what they have allowed to happen.
-And Job says, you know, the world doesn't operate quite according to that kind of slick kind of system, which is only the, you know, you do well and you get rewarded and you do bad and you get punished.
-And Job doesn't quite take it that way.
+And Job says, you know, the world doesn’t operate quite according to that slick kind of system, which is only the — “You do well and you get rewarded and you do bad and you get punished.”
+Job doesn’t quite take it that way.

-And in chapter 29, he speaks about retaining his own integrity, come what may.
-And then, I think, in the words, if I'm citing it correctly, he speaks about what he has tried to do and would continue to do to be "eyes to the blind and feet to the lame, to wear righteousness as a turban."
-And that, I think, is actually part of what I think we're going to all have to do in the future.
-We're going to need to be — for those who have been bereft and for those who have become orphaned, we're going to have to be eyes to the blind and feet to the lame.
+In chapter 29, he speaks about retaining his own integrity, come what may.
+Then, I think, in the words, if I’m citing it correctly, he speaks about what he has tried to do and would continue to do to be “eyes to the blind and feet to the lame, to wear righteousness as a turban.”
+And that is actually part of what I think we’re going to all have to do in the future.
+We’re going to need to be — for those who have been bereft and for those who have become orphaned, we’re going to have to be eyes to the blind and feet to the lame.

-MS. TIPPETT: Can you talk about those amazing part of Job where God speaks back, what that says about how God might answer the questions and the doubts and the anguish we have right now?
+MS. TIPPETT: Can you talk about those amazing parts of Job where God speaks back — what that says about how God might answer the questions and the doubts and the anguish we have right now?

 MS. TIPPETT: Rabbi Barry Cytron.
 As we move beyond September 11, religious reflection on the question, “Where was God?”
 I’m Krista Tippett.
 Stay with us.